The NHSGGC LGBTQ+ Staff Forum is a group of staff who identify as lesbian, gay, bisexual, transgender, queer inclusive (LGBTQ+), and our allies.

 More recently, we have launched the new Reasonable Adjustment Guidance to support employees with a disability, health condition or diversity in the workplace, so they can be supported to have a great experience at work.

-The calendar has been developed as a resource for staff to demonstrate a visible and supportive role which is committed to respecting and celebrating diverse communities, cultures and faiths.
+The 2025 calendar was developed as a resource for staff to demonstrate a visible and supportive role which is committed to respecting and celebrating diverse communities, cultures and faiths.
 The calendar provides details of the main religious festivals, major national and international days of celebration or memorial which reflect the diverse population of our staff and community.

 We focus on the six major world faiths – Buddhism, Christianity, Hinduism, Islam, Judaism, and Sikhism.
 This does not mean we do not recognise that there are many more faiths equally as important.
 We also recognise that a large proportion of our NHSGGC community may have no religion or belief.